openSUSE:GSOC application form

 - over the years we've had a number of successful students who have helped make openSUSE, and open-source in general, better.
 We hope to continue that tradition this year :-)

-- We are also collaborating with various open source projects like oyranos, ownCloud, syslog.
+- We also collaborate with various open source projects like oyranos, ownCloud, syslog, hedgewars to name a few.

 Did your organization participate in past GSoCs?
 If so, please summarize your involvement and the successes and challenges of your participation.